PIC16B/git-practice/README.md

 Great, we've made some local changes!
 Our primary remaining task is to *push* our code back to GitHub.
 This will allow us to share our code with others.
 Additionally, pushing code to GitHub is the recommended way to update your own website.

+To push your code, just click the black "Push" button at the top right of GitHub Desktop.
+Before you click, you can notice that the button indicates the number of commits that you have made since your last push.
+After you click the button, you will have no more commits to push.

+## 8. Inspect on GitHub

+Now go to the URL of your fork on GitHub and inspect the new `README.md` file.
+You can also take a look at the Jupyter Notebook you created.
+Note a nifty feature: by default, GitHub renders the Jupyter Notebook, so that you can see the plot you created.
+Your code is also shown in an attractive and readable format.

+## 9. Pull

+What if there's a change made on GitHub that's not present in your local repository?
+This is a common situation when collaborating.
+Your partner made some cool improvement to the code that you would like to access.
+To do this, you need to *pull*.

+To practice pulling, we need to make a change on GitHub.
+For now, just edit the `README.md` file again, which you can do by navigating to this file and clicking the pencil icon.
+Add another sentence to the top of the file.
+Here's a good one:

+> I'm \[your name\] and I edited this file online!

+At the bottom of the editing screen, you'll be asked to commit the result.
+Make sure to add a useful commit message.

+Ok, let's incorporate this change into our local repository.
+In GitHub Desktop, the button that used to say "Push" should now say either "Fetch" or "Pull" with an indicator of how many commits there are to be pulled.
+If it says "Fetch," you should click it once and wait for it to say "Pull."
+Once it says "Pull," click it again and wait a few moments for the pull to complete.

+Finally, check the `README.md` file on your local machine.
+The change that you made online should now be reflected in your local file as well.

+## ...and beyond...

+Great job!
+If you comfortably navigated these exercises, then you have the necessary basics for working with git and GitHub.
+These will get you most of the way through the course, and indeed, through your programming career.
+The most important topics that we haven't yet discussed are *merging* and *branching*, which are especially relevant when collaborating with others.
+We may come back to these in a future Discussion activity.